RaghavsScarletSplendour/YahooFinanceTutorial/README.md

 # YahooFinanceTutorial

+Link to Youtube Tutorial for Follow Along: https://youtu.be/x7FCTt-OTEA?si=wlzvt9SQoRKyjyAH

 ## Yahoo Finance Data Analysis with yfinance

 This project demonstrates how to use the `yfinance` package to fetch and analyze financial data from Yahoo Finance.
 The Jupyter Notebook covers a range of functionalities from basic data fetching to advanced analyses tailored for traders and investors.